Aglaonema care guide

-I personally think that Aglaonemas are underrated.
-They have more than 40 species, which all have stunning, unique leaves.
+I personally think that the Aglaonema genus is underrated.
+There are more than 40 species, which all have stunning, unique leaves.

 WATERING :

-Aglaonemas have quite thick stems, with thinner leaves.
+Aglaonema have thick stems, with thinner leaves.
 Every part of the plant holds moisture.
 I recommend watering your Aglaonema once a week.
-In the warm summer months, you can water when the soil stil is a bit moist.
+In the warm summer months, you can water when the soil is still a bit moist.

 PROPAGATION :

-Some Aglaonemas that you find in stores, have multipule plants in one pot.
-You can pull these out, or seperate them when repotting the plant.
+Some Aglaonema that you find in stores have multiple plants in one pot.
+You can pull these out, or separate them when repotting the plant.

 LIGHT REQUIREMENTS :

 These plants like a lot of light!
-With the correct training, you can put, and let it thrive in direct light.
-I will be talking about this later.
-For non-trained Aglaonemas, i´d recommend giving them bright light, but try to keep them out of bright, direct light.
+I recommend giving them bright indirect light, but try to keep them out of bright, direct light.

 BLOOM :